 What is an IOCDF Grassroots Advocate?

 At the IOCDF, we get many requests from members of the OCD community who want to know what they can do to help.
-Whether it means joining the 1 Million Steps 4 OCD Walk each year, speaking at a local Affiliate event, or even blogging about your experiences, being an IOCDF Grassroots Advocate means joining a community of people who want to raise awareness and educate the public about OCD and related disorders.
+Whether it means joining the One Million Steps for OCD Walk each year, speaking at a local Affiliate event, or even blogging about your experiences, being an IOCDF Grassroots Advocate means joining a community of people who want to raise awareness and educate the public about OCD and related disorders.

 What is the Role of a Grassroots Advocate?